vivekbarsagadey/loginx/docs/prompts-reference.md

 6. Create comprehensive test cases
 7. Verify no regression

+Tools to Use:
+- get_errors for TypeScript and linting issues
+- runTests for test execution and validation
+- Next.js MCP runtime for runtime error checking
+- grep_search for finding related code patterns
+- semantic_search for understanding code context

 Provide:
 - Code fix with explanation
 - Test cases for validation